Bioshock1990/ByFit-Custom-Nodes-uNode-3/README.md

 # ByFit Custom Nodes for uNode3

-A set of extensions for visual scripting in Unity using the uNode 3 plugin.
+Extend your Unity visual scripting with a powerful set of custom nodes for the uNode 3 plugin.

 ---

-## About the Project
+## About

-This repository contains source code and test materials for a collection of custom nodes that extend the capabilities of uNode 3.
+This repository holds the source code and experimental materials for a growing collection of custom nodes designed to boost your uNode 3 workflows.

-**Note:** The repository may contain experimental and test files not intended for direct use.
-For stable usage, we recommend using the ready-made Unity packages from the releases.
+⚠️ **Heads up:** There may be some test files and rough edges here.
+For a smooth ride, grab the polished Unity packages from the [Releases](https://github.com/your-username/your-repository/releases).

 ---

 ## Features

-- Extends the standard functionality of uNode 3
+- Boosts uNode 3’s built-in capabilities
-- Convenient nodes for working with flows, events, lists, and time
+- Handy nodes for flow control, event handling, list operations, and time management
-- Flexible tools for creating logic of any complexity
+- Flexible building blocks for creating complex logic, your way
-- Continuous updates and addition of new nodes
+- Regular updates — new nodes added frequently

-A more detailed catalog and the ability to download individual nodes are available at:
+Check out the full catalog and download individual nodes at:
 [https://byfit-custom-node.netlify.app/](https://byfit-custom-node.netlify.app/)

 ---

 ## Installation

-1. Download the ready-made Unity package from the [Releases](https://github.com/your-username/your-repository/releases) section
+1. Download the latest Unity package from [Releases](https://github.com/your-username/your-repository/releases)
-2. In Unity, select **Assets > Import Package > Custom Package...**
+2. In Unity, go to **Assets > Import Package > Custom Package...**
-3. Import the package and start using the nodes in uNode
+3. Import and start creating with the new nodes in uNode

 ---

 ## Usage

-- Nodes will appear under the **ByFit Custom nodes** category inside uNode
+- Find your new nodes under the **ByFit Custom nodes** category inside uNode
-- Questions and suggestions can be left in the **Issues** and **Discussions** sections
+- Got questions or ideas?
+Jump into **Issues** or **Discussions** — your feedback drives this project!

 ---

-## Support and Contacts
+## Support & Contact

-Thank you for using ByFit Custom Nodes!
-Feedback and ideas are always welcome.
+Thanks for choosing ByFit Custom Nodes!
+Keep the feedback coming — it’s what keeps us moving forward.

 ---